-Looking for some small hallway ideas?
+If you're looking for some small hallway ideas, you've come to the right place.
 Designing a hallway can be a challenge at the best of times, but if yours is smaller than average, you'll need some clever tricks up your sleeve to make it feel as big and bright as possible – all while trying to cram in some stylish touches, of course.
 Use these clever design ideas for small hallways to help yourself think big.

 1. Use narrow, made for purpose storage

 Narrow shoe storage units with hinged drawers that tip out, like this Stall unit from Ikea (on the right of the hallway), are great ideas for narrow hallways, and the surface gives you somewhere to pop keys or post when you come through the front door.
 Two have been placed side by side for optimum storage opportunities.

 Find tons more hallway shoe storage ideas in our guide.

 We love this idea of partially removing the wall between the hallway and lounge, creating an open-plan feel, while still having wall space for coat and shoe storage.

 Want to give this whole open plan living thing a go?
 Find out everything you need to know about creating an open-plan layout in your home.

 Just because you have a small hallway, doesn’t mean it has to lack character.
 Paint a wall with blackboard paint to give you somewhere to write messages and reminders, use the space above doors to hang shelves for books, and hang a pegboard, like this one is by Kreis Design, with a mixture of hooks and shelves, to provide a range of small storage options.

 If you want to try out this look, it's actually a really easy DIY jobbie.
 Just check out out guide to how to create a chalkboard wall, (spoiler: with chalk paint).

 4. Choose a bench with storage